As of July 1, 1997, all Texas equines (including horses, donkeys, mules, asses and zebras)

 includes private or *public sale, trade sale to slaughter or any other negotiations. (*Public sale/auction barns are exempt.
 Buyers will receive a

-brochure stating the equine is untested and recommending immediate testing.)
 This regulation exemption has been made null and void by the September 1, 1999 resolution shown above.

 SHOWS, FAIRS & EXHIBITIONS:

-Equine in ANY trail rides, shows, fairs, competitions or other events where equine are gathered must have had a negative EIA test
+Equine in ANY trail rides, shows, fairs, competitions or other events where equine are gathered

 within the past 12 months.The EIA test document, the VS 10-11 form,is proof of testing (Coggins Test).